pi-hole/docs/docs/ftldns/configfile.md

 Note about `HOSTNAMEFQDN`: If no local suffix has been defined, FTL appends the local domain `.no_fqdn_available`.
 In this case you should either add `domain=whatever.com` to a custom config file inside `/etc/dnsmasq.d/` (to set `whatever.com` as local domain) or use `domain=#` which will try to derive the local domain from `/etc/resolv.conf` (or whatever is set with `resolv-file`, when multiple `search` directives exist, the first one is used).

-#### `DELAY_STARTUP=0` (PR [#716](https://github.com/pi-hole/FTL/pull/716)) {#delay_startup data-toc-label='Delay resolver startup'}
+#### `DELAY_STARTUP=0` (PR [#716](https://github.com/pi-hole/FTL/pull/716), PR [1349](https://github.com/pi-hole/FTL/pull/1349)) {#delay_startup data-toc-label='Delay resolver startup'}

-In certain configurations, you may want FTL to wait a given amount of time before trying to start the DNS revolver.
-This is typically found when network interfaces appear only late during system startup and the interface startup priorities are configured incorrectly.
+During startup, in some configurations, network interfaces appear only late during system startup and are not ready when FTL tries to bind to them.
+Therefore, you may want FTL to wait a given amount of time before trying to start the DNS revolver.
 This setting takes any integer value between 0 and 300 seconds.
+To prevent delayed startup while the system is already runnung and FTL is restarted, the delay only takes place within the first 60 seconds (hard-coded) after booting.

 #### `NICE=-10` (PR [#798](https://github.com/pi-hole/FTL/pull/798)) {#nice data-toc-label='Set niceness'}